-SFAREGS- This is the form used to see a student’s course registration.
-You can see the student’s schedule for a specific term and whether or not they have finalized their registration bill.
+SFAREGS - This is the form used to see a student’s course registration.
+You can see the student’s schedule for a specific semester and whether or not they have finalized their registration bill.

 SSASECT - This provides section and term-specific information on courses.
 “Grade Mode” indicates whether a course can be taken for a traditional letter grade only (“T”), for Credit/No Credit (“C”), or either (blank).

-SPAAPIN- This screen shows the student’s advising PIN.
+SPAAPIN - This form shows the student’s advising PIN.
 The number can also be found in UADVISE.
 Occasionally you’ll have a student report that the PIN comes up with an invalid message.
 Check SPAAPIN to make sure you have the correct semester’s PIN.

-SPAIDEN- This screen provides contact information for the student, including phone numbers and alternate email addresses.
+SPAIDEN - This form provides contact information for the student, including phone numbers and alternate email addresses.

-SFASLST- View the roster for a current class (view grades, DEFs).
+SFASLST - View the roster for a current class (view grades).

-SFARHST- Lists a student’s registration history, including grades (good way to check for DEF grades).
+SFARHST - Lists a student’s registration history, including grades.
 Grades shown are pre-grade roll (good way to check on academic status inconsistencies).

 SFAWLPR - Enter the CRN for a course to view the Waitlist for that section of the course.

 SHATRNS - Click “Transfer Institution Number” to view a list of the institutions previously attended by a student.

-SHADEGR- This screen allows you to view the UM degree(s) awarded.
+SHADEGR - This form allows you to view the UM degree(s) awarded.

-GUAPMNU- This will allow you to develop a personalized Banner menu.
-You can access the screens you need by a double click instead of typing in the name each time.
+GUAPMNU - This will allow you to develop a personalized Banner menu.
+You can access the forms you need by a double click instead of typing in the name each time.

 If you need to look up a student and don’t have a complete name or a 790, the percent sign (%) acts as a “wildcard.”
 For example, let’s say a student leaves you a voice mail and you aren’t sure of the spelling of the name.
 It sounds like “Je-something Tand-something.”
 Plug in Tand%, Je%.
 You come up with four names.
 This should help you narrow the options.